c4tom/DreamDevBox/docs/getting-started/install-the-devilbox.rst

 Create ``.env`` file
 ====================

-Inside the cloned Devilbox git directory, you will find a file called ``env-example``.
+Inside the cloned DreamDevBox git directory, you will find a file called ``env-example``.
 This file is the main configuration with sane defaults for Docker Compose.
 In order to use it, it must be copied to a file named ``.env``.
 (Pay attention to the leading dot).